MGWXP/priv/modules/09_observability.md

 ## Prompt

-Collect metrics during task execution and update the dashboards under `audits/performance/`.
+Collect runtime and peak memory metrics during task execution and update the dashboards under `audits/performance/`.
 Alert when thresholds defined in `execution-budget.yaml` are exceeded.